-Next on my list is to work on my upcoming shows for Crime Writers’ Panel.
+Next on my list is to work on my upcoming shows for Crime Writers’ Panel during the summer of 2017.
 All of us at CWP have crazy schedules and we’re looking forward to starting a new season filled with information to help writers who are doing research for their books.

 What led you to pursue “positivity,” as a way to deal with everyday life?

 “Living Life to the Fullest With Positivity,” was something I came up with to push me through the hard times of my writing career.